THEGODFATHERRX/last/README.md

 # last
-the universe rewritten in lisp. to run locally, use eval. function, with read and loop for convience.
+the universe rewritten in lisp. to run locally, use the repl function, which logs in as GOD.

 - get and set, edit slots on the object itself.
 - (fn... runs the fn function if it is defined on the object itself.